tenebrius1/tp/docs/DeveloperGuide.md

       <br>(for e.g. they can find all tutors who are women and teaches Primary Math)
     - Cons: It would be more complex since it has to parse multiple prefixes and chain predicates together depending on the user input.
 The higher complexity may lead to a higher chance of creating bugs.
 - **Alternative 2**: User can only `find` using one prefix at a time.
-    - Pros: Simpler to implement since there are lesser use cases to consider and hence, making the code less prone to bugs.
+    - Pros: Simpler to implement since there are lesser cases to consider and hence, making the code less prone to bugs.
-    - Cons: Significant impact on the overall user experience since finding a person with only one prefix may generate a large list if there are many tutors/students stored. user may not be able to find what he/she specifically wants.
+    - Cons: Significant impact on the overall user experience since finding a person with only one prefix may generate a large list if there are many tutors/students stored.
+User may not be able to find what he/she specifically wants.

 --------------------------------------------------------------------------------------------------------------------
 ## **Documentation, logging, testing, configuration, dev-ops**